 - HIPAA-applicable Protected Health Information.
 If you are a covered entity under HIPAA and your Action might involve Protected Health Information (PHI), contact your Suzy representative for more information.

-- If you need PI, only ask for the minimum amount you need.
-Example: asking for a birth year instead of MM/DD/YY to gauge respondents’ age, or asking respondents to select amongst age ranges.
+If you need PI, only ask for the minimum amount you need.

 Communicate with your organization’s legal, privacy, and security team(s), so they can determine their acceptable level of risk related to PI.
 For more information/questions, visit our Trust Center.

-- If these best practices are insufficient for your research needs, or if your company’s internal policies prohibit all PI, please contact your Suzy representative to discuss alternatives.
+If these best practices are insufficient for your research needs, or if your company’s internal policies prohibit all PI, reach out to your Suzy representative to discuss alternatives.